MSNPS

 Medical Cannabis Specialization

-investigate the science behind the global cannabis industry and develop an understanding of its history and applications.
+Investigate the science behind the global cannabis industry and develop an understanding of its history and applications.

 Nutraceuticals Specialization